quailyquaily/quaily-docs/docs/writer/index.md

 - [Compose Online](./compose-online): How to write in the browser using Quaily.
 - [Deliver Posts](./delivery): How to push articles to your readers.
-- [Markdown Syntax](./markdown-syntax): Reference Quaily-supported Markdown syntax.
+- [Markdown Syntax](./markdown-syntax): Reference Quaily-supported Markdown syntax, including powerful extensions for rich content.
 - [AI Features](./ai): Learn about Quaily's AI features.

 ## Reader Engagement